aerospike/aerospike-client-nodejs/README.md

 The test cases are written using mocha.
 Refer to README under the test directory to run all the test cases.

-## Documentation.

-Documentation is generated using sphinx-doc.
-Sphinx needs atleast python2.6 or python 3.1.
-Sphinx is installed using python's pip installer.
-To install pip:

-	$ sudo yum install python-pip.

-To install sphinx:

-	$sudo pip install sphinx

-To generate documentation using sphinx:
-	cd doc/
-	make html